ridwanediallo/Math-magicians/README.md

 - Go to the Project `cd "Math-magicians`
 - Run `npm install` to install the _dependencies_
 - Run `npm start` to run the live server.
+- Run `npm test` to run the tests.

 ## About me